Juviro/mythic-commander/clash/next.md

 # Backlog Bugs

 - cards from other players have wrong sleeve color in hand
+- when moving a peeking card into hand, the draw animation is used
 - on page load, cards in exile are animated
 - milling action animation is wrong on flipped board
 - prevent interacting with own lib when someone is peeking it (self or opponent)